kajott/crocket/README.md

 Track data is loaded in `crocket_init` and saved whenever the "save data" command is received in client mode (in most editors, this can be sent with Ctrl+E).

-If the `data` parameter to `crocket_init` is not `NULL`, track data will be loaded from memory at the specified address, regardless of the value of `save_file`.
+If the `track_data` parameter to `crocket_init` is not `NULL`, track data will be loaded from memory at the specified address, regardless of the value of `save_file`.

-If `save_file` is specified (i.e. neither `NULL` nor an empty string), the specified file name is used to load track data in player mode (unless `data` is specified) and save it back to disk on user request.
+If `save_file` is specified (i.e. neither `NULL` nor an empty string), the specified file name is used to load track data in player mode (unless `track_data` is specified) and save it back to disk on user request.
 In this case, the servers's "remote save" command is handled transparently in the library.

-If `save_file` is not specified, track data can only be loaded from the `data` parameter; if this is unspecified too, player mode won't work in a meaningful manner, as all tracks will be empty.
-Saving can't be handled by the library itself either, but the application can react on `CROCKET_EVENT_SAVE` and use the `crocket_get_data` function to get an in-memory dump of the track file data and implement some other means of data persistence.
+If `save_file` is not specified, track data can only be loaded from the `track_data` parameter; if this is unspecified too, player mode won't work in a meaningful manner, as all tracks will be empty.
+Saving can't be handled by the library itself either, but the application can react on `CROCKET_EVENT_SAVE` and use the `crocket_get_track_data` function to get an in-memory dump of the track file data and implement some other means of data persistence.

 A custom binary data format ("CTF" - Compact Track Format) is used for the load and save operations.
 This is a simple, but rather compact representation of the track data, using variable-length integers and delta coding for timestamps.
 All tracks are combined into a single data stream.
 Track data of the Rocket reference implementation is not supported.